ssvb/ssvb.github.com/_posts/2011-09-13-origenboard-memory-performance.md

 {% endhighlight %}

-Overall, the [memory performance of Origenboard](http://ssvb.github.com/files/2011-09-13/origen-membench-3.txt) appears to be not very much inferior to the [memory performance of Intel Atom N450](http://ssvb.github.com/files/2011-09-13/atom-membench.txt).
+Overall, the [memory performance of Origenboard](http://ssvb.github.com/files/2011-09-13/origen-membench-3.txt) appears to be not very much inferior to the [memory performance of Intel Atom N450](http://ssvb.github.com/files/2011-09-13/atom-membench.txt)
+(<b>update from 2011-09-19</b>: when/if we get Exynos 4212 based boards in our hands).